Self-Updatable Large Language Models by Integrating Context into Model Parameters: Conclusion and Future Work

 In this paper, we addressed the critical challenge of integrating small-scale experiences into large language models (LLMs) with high efficacy and long-term retention without incurring additional storage complexity.
 We introduced \ours (Self-Updatable Large Language Models with Parameter Integration), a novel method that embeds experiences directly into model parameters by minimizing the Kullback-Leibler (KL) divergence between an original model with context and a target model without context.
 Through comprehensive evaluations across diverse tasks, including Single Context Injection, Batch Context Injection, Sequential Injection, and Conversational Recommendation, we find that \ours consistently outperformed existing baselines, demonstrating superior performance in both immediate knowledge integration and robust retention over multiple injections.
 Notably, \ours achieved these advancements without requiring additional parameters or external storage modules, thereby maintaining the model’s integrity and scalability in dynamic environments.
 These findings highlight the potential of \ours to enhance the adaptability and efficiency of LLMs.
-Future work may explore scaling \ours to larger models, incorporating multi-modal experiences, and applying the method to a broader range of application domains to further validate its effectiveness and versatility.
+Future work may explore scaling \ours to larger models, incorporating more diverse types of experiences, and applying the method to a broader range of applications such as sessions of conversations.